Skip to content

 Social Media Companies Knew Children Were Being Harmed Years Ago

 Although many people assumed the big social media companies must have known about the problems their young users were facing, it was mostly speculation until the Capitol Hill hearings where a Facebook whistleblower, Frances Haugen, disclosed internal Facebook communications.
-The documents revealed Facebook knew about the harm children were experiencing years ago, but it failed to take action to stop the harm or simply address the issues.

 All social media companies claim they want young users to have safe and entertaining experiences online.
 They assert they have created many tools to keep kids safe, but they don’t address the ongoing epidemic of mental and emotional distress suffered by one of the largest and most vulnerable user groups—teens and young adults.